 Out of all technology sectors, arguably, hardware startups meet the most challenges.
 Kokoon is no exception in this regard, having had to face down many obstacles in getting the product out of development and into production.

-Although the Kokoon experience has not yet come to full fruition, the hardware alone is a great achievement.
+Although the Kokoon experience is still in evolution, the hardware alone is a great achievement.
 At $300 you would expect nothing less than a premium product and thankfully Kokoon feels like well-engineered, polished product and delivers in terms of build quality, materials and comfort features.

-If all you’re looking for is a simple pair of headphones to play music all night, then there are undoubtably cheaper, simpler options for sleeping headphones out there, including headbands, earbuds, and products like Bedphones which will probably offer more comfort for side-sleepers.
+Admittedly, if all you’re looking for is a simple pair of headphones you can sleep in, then there are cheaper, simpler options out there, including headbands, earbuds, and products like the ultra-thin Bedphones which will probably offer more comfort for side-sleepers.